victorsc45/Work-Day-Scheduler/README.md

 # Review

-The current time and date must be displayed and the hours of the day time blocks must reflect different colors for hours past, present, and future.
+The current time and date are displayed and the hours of the day time blocks reflect different colors for hours past, present, and future.
 The DOM elements were created in jQuery on the js page of this application and the local storage is working correctly.

 # Credits